alari777/ld-tasks-1/README.md

 To start common tests: `vendor/bin/phpunit tests`

 > Folder `html` - it is automatically generated folder where you can see the covering of tests via browser.
-In that case you need to have suitable version of extension named `php_xdebug.dll` and you need to add next lines in `php.ini`:
+In that case you should have suitable version of extension named `php_xdebug.dll` and you should add next lines in `php.ini`:
 > - zend_extension=xdebug
 > - xdebug.mode=coverage
 >
 > To start tests with covering in html: `vendor/bin/phpunit tests --coverage-html html`
 >
-> To see results you should open `html/index.html` in your browser
+> To see results you should open `html/index.html` in your browser.

 # Docker

 You can start this task via Docker.

-Copy Docker file, go to empty folder, insert this file.
+Please copy current Docker file, then go to empty folder and insert this file.
-Open your terminal and type next commands:
+Please open your terminal and type next commands:
-- `sudo docker build -t ld-image .`
+- `sudo docker build -t ld-image .` Result is:
 ![formula](./imgs/docker-build.PNG)

 - `sudo docker run -it --name ld-container-1 ld-image:latest /bin/bash`

 In that case you will be inside of new created container.